oongjoon/oongjoon.github.io/_posts/Python/2022-03-15-Python-loop-statements-general-format.md

 ---
-title : "Python loop statement general format and general definition"
+title : "General form and definition of Python loop statement.
+How can you not use the Flag variable in a loop?"